saltyorg/docs/docs/reference/guides/suggested_reading.md

 ## Servarr

-The servarr wiki is home to information on Lidarr, Prowlarr, Radarr, Readarr, and Sonarr.
+The servarr wiki is home to information on Lidarr, Prowlarr, Radarr, and Sonarr.

 - [:material-home: Servarr](https://wiki.servarr.com/){: .header-icons }